-The Long Range Financial Forecast covers eleven years from Fiscal Year 2020 to Fiscal Year 2030.
-This time period was chosen because of the critical need and important decision to fund fully the City's significant pension liability in eleven years and then continue using those monies to fund the City's retiree health care or OPEB liabilities in the 2030s and early 2040s.
-Thus, forecasting the financial condition of the City in the next eleven years is crucial.
+The Long-Range Financial Forecast covers ten years from Fiscal Year 2021 to Fiscal Year 2030.
+This ten-year period was chosen because of the critical need and important decision to fund fully the City's significant pension liability in ten years and then continue using those monies to fund the City's retiree health care or OPEB liabilities in the 2030s and early 2040s.
+Thus, forecasting the financial condition of the City in the next ten years is crucial.

-The forecast was built by first looking at revenue projections.
-The two key assumptions are that real and personal property taxes will increase by 2.5% annually as allowed under Proposition 2 1⁄2 and that the City of Newton would experience new growth and redevelopment tax revenues of an additional 1.34% annually.
-In total, revenues from property taxes (which account for approx. 83% of annual revenue) will increase by 3.84% annually.
+We built the forecast by first looking at revenue projections.
+One key assumption is that real and personal property taxes will increase by 2.5% annually as allowed under Proposition 2 1⁄2.
+Another key assumption, the amount of additional tax revenues as a result of new growth and redevelopment, is far more difficult to project.